MarekMatejak/Physiolibrary/README.md

 ![screenshot](screenshot.png)

 ## Installation
-Download the current release.
-Unzip it.
+Download and unzip.
-For Dymola users: execute \Resources\DymolaSettings\"installDisplayUnits.bat" which will copy the .
+* For Dymola users:
+ * either execute as admin \Resources\DymolaSettings\"installDisplayUnits.bat" which will copy the Resources/DymolaSettings/displayunits.mos.
+ * or manually copy Resources/DymolaSettings/displayunits.mos into Dymola\insert folder

-To unistall this support of display units please run generated "uninstallDisplayUnit.bat".
+ * To unistall this support of display units please run generated "uninstallDisplayUnit.bat".

-If new version of Dymola is installed please run "uninstallDisplayUnit.bat" first, if exists!
+ * If new version of Dymola is installed please run "uninstallDisplayUnit.bat" first, if exists!
+* If unzipped into Dymola\Modelica\Libraries the Physiolibrary should appear within File>Libraries menu.

 ## Current release